Skip to main content

 Speakers:

-• Joanna Dahlgren & Jonathan Martin, London Borough of Waltham Forest
+• Jonathan Martin, Director of Investor Relationships, London Borough of Waltham Forest

 Putting Net Zero at the centre of the Social Value movement